-Insurance can be confusing.
+Insurance can be complex.
 Flood insurance is often the most confusing of all.
-How do you know if you need it?
+How do you know if you need flood insurance?
 Let’s start with some facts and misconceptions.

 According to the National Flood Insurance Program:

 - Floods are the number one natural disaster in the United States.